GitAlias/gitalias/CONTRIBUTING.md

 Because we want widespread usability, we do not include everything possible:

-  * For example, we do not have a one-letter shortcut for `git push` because we have not found a widespread consensus among developers.
+  * For example, we do not have a one-letter short alias for `git push` because we have not found a widespread consensus among developers.
     We prefer using higher-level capabilities, such as a git hook that watches for a commit, then does an automatic push to a CI/CD server.